 🖋 🇺🇸 WONDERFUL WORDS (and Music!): Lift Every Voice and Sing

 “Let our rejoicing rise / High as the listening skies, / Let it resound loud as the rolling sea.”
-(Our patriotic homeschool poem-of-the-week, from James Weldon Johnson, for Martin Luther King’s birthday.)
+(Our patriotic homeschool poem-of-the-week, from James Weldon Johnson, for the Martin Luther King holiday.)

 🎵 🎭 TWELFTH NIGHT and the End of Homeschool Holiday Music Month